-The primary focus of the ENA Occupational Health Committee during 2012 will be to continue to support and promote the industry's Powering Improvement health and safety strategy, and specifically the application of its principles to the management of occupational health and wellbeing within the electricity network businesses.
+The primary focus of the ENA Occupational Health Committee is to support and promote the industry's Powering Improvement health and safety strategy, and specifically the application of its principles to the management of occupational health and wellbeing within the electricity network businesses.
+This is achieved through the sharing and promotion of individual company good practices and by developing collective solutions to issues where appropriate.